FantasticFwoosh/Radbingus13/README.md

+# RadBingus

+A fork of GR13, based around gameplay before roleplay.

 ## Good Radscorpion 13
 Welcome one, welcome all, to Good Radscorpion 13.
 This is our little attempt at bringing back the old /tg/ Fallout 13 style Crashpoint showed us actually works.